Walther Rathenau: Assassination and aftermath

 The situation changed with the Nazi seizure of power in 1933.
 The Nazis systematically wiped out public commemoration of Rathenau by destroying monuments to him, closing the Walther-Rathenau-Museum in his former mansion and renaming streets and schools dedicated to him.
 Instead, a memorial plate to Kern and Fischer was solemnly unveiled at Saaleck Castle in July 1933, and in October 1933, a monument was erected on the assassins' grave.

-The Nuremberg U-Bahn station Rathenauplatz is not only named after him but also bears his face in portrait along the walls.
+The Nuremberg U-Bahn station Rathenauplatz is named after him and bears his face in portrait along the walls.